Chopin1010/CSC340_su25_animal_demo/README.md

 # su25_CamdenGregory_LionAPI

-Simple RESTful API for managing lions in a database.
+Simple Full Stack Web App with React frontend and Spring-Boot backend for managing lions in a database.

 ## Base URL
 ```